Why the Lawsuit From Lizzo’s Former Dancers Is Such a Bombshell

 Yikes, that seems pretty uncomfortable.
 Does it get (allegedly) worse?

-Oh boy, does it ever.
+Oh, boy, does it ever.
 The general workplace harassment claims the dancers made are varied in type and scope, but here’s one awful example.
 After Lizzo allegedly accused them of drinking before performances (which they denied doing), the dancers say Lizzo forced them to re-audition for her show and run through a set numerous times, in a rehearsal that stretched for 12 hours without a break.
-Davis, who had to use the restroom, soiled herself, for fear that if she left she would have been fired.
-Davis alleges that she was given a see-through costume with no underwear to replace her wet clothing, so she could finish the performance.
+Davis, who had to use the restroom, soiled herself for fear that if she left she would be fired.
+Davis alleges that she was given a see-through costume with no underwear to replace her wet clothing so she could finish the performance.

-The suit also includes allegations that Lizzo engaged in weight-shaming, specifically naming Davis as one of the main recipients of snide remarks from the singer that Davis says were “thinly veiled concerns” about Davis’ weight gain.
-The plaintiffs also allege that the company was discriminating against Davis on the basis of disability, as Davis struggles with a binge eating disorder, anxiety, and depression—struggles that she says were exacerbated by the treatment she experienced by Lizzo and her team, who knew about her situation.
+The suit also includes allegations that Lizzo engaged in weight-shaming, specifically naming Davis as one of the main recipients of snide remarks from the singer that, Davis says, were “thinly veiled concerns” about Davis’ weight gain.
+The plaintiffs also allege that the company was discriminating against Davis on the basis of disability, as Davis struggles with a binge eating disorder, anxiety, and depression—struggles, she says, that were exacerbated by the treatment she experienced from Lizzo and her team, who knew about her situation.

 Disability discrimination is also implicated in another major part of the suit, which involves Davis’ firing, Rodriguez’s subsequent resignation, Davis’ false imprisonment, and Lizzo’s allegedly threatening parting remarks.